oceanprotocol/ocean-node/docs/env.md

 - `VALIDATE_UNSIGNED_DDO`: If set to `false`, the node will not validate unsigned DDOs and will request a signed message with the publisher address, nonce and signature.
 Default is `true`.
 Example: `false`
 - `JWT_SECRET`: Secret used to sign JWT tokens.
 Default is `ocean-node-secret`.
 Example: `"my-secret-jwt-token"`
 - `PERSISTENT_STORAGE`: Persistent storage config.
 See [persistent storage](persistentStorage.md).
+- `SERVICE_BUCKET_QUOTA_BYTES`: Quota, in bytes, of the output bucket `serviceStart` creates when the request has no `outputBucketId`.
+The quota is stored on the bucket when it is created, so a change only applies to new buckets.
+Must be an integer `>= 1`.
+Default is `5368709120` (5 GB).
+Example: `10737418240`
+- `SERVICE_BUCKET_RETENTION_SECONDS`: How long, in seconds, such a bucket is kept after its service's paid window ends.
+It is applied when the bucket is created and again whenever `serviceExtend` or another service start pushes the date out.
+Must be an integer `>= 0`.
+Default is `604800` (1 week).
+Example: `259200`

 ## Database